Compare Gas and Electricity Providers QLD

 Depending on the part of Queensland you live in, you might be able to choose your energy provider.
 Below, you will find the energy providers available in Queensland, as well as how to find out whether you can or cannot choose your energy provider.

 For those living in South East Queensland, including Brisbane, Sunshine Coast, and Gold Coast, you have plenty of options when it comes to choosing your energy provider.
-Below you will find a selection of energy providers available in Brisbane, by order of highest discount off the reference price to lowest discount to help you compare plans and rates.
+Below you will find a comparison of energy providers available in Brisbane, by order of highest discount off the reference price to lowest discount to help you compare plans and rates.

 |Energy provider||Plan name||% off the reference price||Estimated annual cost|